ldrobnik/10dlc/docs/10dlc.md

 ### Before you begin

-Before registering a 10DLC Campaign, you need to have an active US local phone number on your account.
+Before registering a 10DLC campaign, you need to have an active US local phone number on your account.

 ### Registering a campaign

-Each 10DLC Campaign should describe your specific use case, and the content of SMS and MMS actually sent.
+Each 10DLC campaign should describe your specific use case, and the content of SMS and MMS actually sent.

-To register a new 10DLC Campaign, you need to provide the following information:
+To register a new 10DLC campaign, you need to provide the following information:

 - A campaign name that will be used for reference purposes
-- A detailed Campaign description
+- A detailed campaign description
 - Use case that describes your messaging scenario
 - Exact examples of messages that will be sent

 :::info[Important]

-The Campaign description, Use case, and message samples need to be as exact as possible.
+The campaign description, Use case, and message samples need to be as exact as possible.
 Mobile carriers may check them to confirm if the provided details actually apply to the content of messages being sent.

 :::